Can pets eat Chicory Root?

 Description

 Chicory root (Cichorium intybus) is the taproot of the chicory plant and a natural source of inulin, a soluble prebiotic fiber.
-It is sold as dried root pieces, roasted granules, powders, and purified inulin extracts.
-In pet nutrition, chicory root is used as a functional fiber ingredient rather than a primary calorie source.
+It's sold as dried root pieces, roasted granules, powders, and purified extracts.

-Pet food makers add small amounts of chicory root or inulin to some kibbles, canned foods, digestive-support formulas, and stool-quality supplements.
-It is commonly paired with beet pulp or other fibers to support stool consistency and gut microbiome balance.
+Pet food makers add small amounts to kibbles, canned foods, digestive- support formulas, and stool-quality supplements.
 Labels may list it as chicory root, dried chicory root, chicory extract, or inulin.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.